 As dictated by both the state and federal governments, ATSC must comply with laboratory safety regulations.
-The regulations are designed to minimize hazards in the ATSC on-campus laboratories.
-The University-wide program is explained at the Safety Office website.
+These regulations are designed to minimize hazards in the ATSC on- and off-campus laboratories.
+Details about the University-wide program can be found at the Safety Office website.

-The ATSC Safety Coordinator will work with the College of Engineering and Physical Sciences (CEPS) Facility Manager (Joe Rovani, (307) 766-6170) to develop and maintain a safety program for ATSC.
-The ATSC coordinator will inspect laboratories for compliance with ATSC’s safety program.
+The ATSC Safety Coordinator will work with the College of Engineering and Physical Sciences (CEPS) Facility Manager, Joe Rovani (307-766-6170), to develop and maintain a safety program for ATSC.
+The ATSC coordinator, in conjunction with the UW Safety Office, will inspect laboratories for compliance with ATSC’s safety program.

 Name |